Making black tea from Camellia sinensis is one of the great joys of growing your own tea.

 Specifically, you need to maintain the air temperature around 95–100℉ (35–37℃), at about 95% relative humidity, for up to three hours total.

-You can build an oxidation chamber that retains heat and humidity for the required time frame.
+Of course, you can’t maintain a space in your home at these ambient conditions (and you wouldn’t survive it anyway!).
+Instead, you can build an oxidation chamber that retains heat and humidity for the required time frame.

 For example, you can use an ordinary 150-quart (141 liters) beverage cooler for the chamber.
 Large-sized coolers have greater air capacity, which improves oxidation, and the spacious interior is easy to reach into to access the tea leaves.